MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeOnline/exchange-admin-center.md

 ### List view

 When you select a tab, in most cases you'll see a list view.
-The list view in Modern Exchange admin center is designed to remove limitations that existed in Exchange Control Panel.
+The list view in New Exchange admin center is designed to remove limitations that existed in Exchange Control Panel.

 ### Details pane